 Black labor unions such as the Progressive Farmers were deeply resented among white landowners throughout the country because unions threatened to weaken white aristocratic power.
 The union also made efforts to subvert racial divisions in labor relations and had hired a white attorney to negotiate with land owners for better cotton prices.

-The mobs descended on the nearby black town of Elaine, Arkansas, destroying homes and businesses and attacking anyone in their path.
-Terrified black residents, including women, children, and the elderly, fled their homes and hid for their lives in nearby woods and fields.
-A responding federal troop regiment claimed only two black people were killed but many reports challenged the white soldiers’ credibility and accused them of participating in the massacre.
-Today, historians estimate hundreds of black people were killed in the massacre.
+The mobs descended on the nearby Black town of Elaine, Arkansas, destroying homes and businesses and attacking any Black people in their path over the coming days.
+Terrified Black residents, including women, children, and the elderly, fled their homes and hid for their lives in nearby woods and fields.
+A responding federal troop regiment claimed only two Black people were killed, but many reports challenged the white soldiers’ credibility and accused them of participating in the massacre.
+Today, historians estimate hundreds of Black people were killed in the massacre.

-When the violence was quelled, sixty-seven black people were arrested and charged with inciting violence, while dozens more faced other charges.
-No white attackers were prosecuted, but twelve black union members convicted of riot-related charges were sentenced to death.
-The NAACP represented the men on appeal and successfully obtained reversals of all of their death sentences.
+When the violence was quelled, 67 Black people were arrested and charged with inciting violence, while dozens more faced other charges.
+No white attackers were prosecuted, but 12 Black union members convicted of riot-related charges were sentenced to death.
+The NAACP, along with local African American lawyer Scipio Africanus Jones, represented the men on appeal and successfully obtained reversals of all of their death sentences.